Indirect Inference With(Out) Constraints: Illustrative Examples

 The score based I-I objective function does not require a weighting matrix as we are in the just identified setting; i.e., we choose $W=I$.
-We fix the number of data replications to be $H=10$ across all Monte Carlo designs.\footnote{ Optimization is carried out using an iterative Gauss-Seidel grid search approach.
+For computational simplicity, we fix the number of data replications to be $H=10$ across all Monte Carlo designs.\footnote{Optimization is carried out using an iterative Gauss-Seidel grid search approach.
 Starting values were obtained by first running a crude grid search over $\Theta$ and choosing the corresponding grid values that minimized the I-I objective function.
-Only one iteration of the minimization procedure was carried out and more efficient estimates could be obtained by considering multiple iterations.}

-We illustrate the stable performance of our proposed I-I estimator across three different sample sizes, $T=500,1000,2000$, and consider $1000$ Monte Carlo replications for each sample size/parameter specification, leading to six separate specifications in total.
+Only one iteration of the minimization procedure was carried out and more efficient estimates could be obtained by considering multiple iterations.} We illustrate the performance of our proposed I-I estimator across three different sample sizes, $T=500,1000,2000$, and consider $1000$ Monte Carlo replications for each sample size/parameter specification, leading to six separate specifications in total.

-\subsection{Monte Carlo Results}
+\subsubsection{Monte Carlo Results}

-\subsubsection{Simulation Design one: $\theta^0_1 = (-.736,.90,.363)^{\prime}$}
+\subsubsection{Simulation Design one: $\theta^{0,1} = (-.736,.90,.363)^{\prime}$}

-To understand the difference between the constrained and unconstrained auxiliary estimators, {Table \ref{Table1}} contains the frequency of binding constraints for the GARCH(1,1) auxiliary parameter estimates when the $\bar{\varphi}_{T}$ term is given by $\bar{\varphi}_{T}=.1\cdot{T}^{-.49}$.
-Recall that, in their assessment, CFS employ the constraint $\varphi\geq.025$.
-Following our previous discussion, we believe it is more informative to consider a drifting bound.
-For each replication, we calculate the auxiliary estimator $\hat{\beta}^{r}_{T}$ subject to the constraints in \eqref{garch_inequal}, where $\bar{\varphi}_{T}=.1*{T}^{-.49}$, and calculate $\widehat{\beta}_{T}$ by taking a Newton-step from $\hat{\beta}^{r}_{T}$.
-While no constraints are used in the calculation of $\widehat{\beta}_{T}$ it is informative to ascertain the number of times this estimator would have caused the constraints to bind or be violated, as this will tell us, to some extent, what using the unconstrained $\widehat{\beta}_{T}$ buys us, at least in comparison with $\hat{\beta}^{r}_{T}$.
+To understand the difference between the constrained and unconstrained auxiliary estimators, {Table \ref{Table1}} contains the frequency of binding constraints for the GARCH(1,1) auxiliary parameter estimates when we allow the boundary of the constrained space to drift, which replicates the behavior of a drifting DGP.
+Recalling that, in their assessment, CFS employ the constraint $\varphi\geq.025$, we choose a drifting boundary of $\varphi\geq \bar{\varphi}_{T}$ so that the drifting pseudo-true value $\beta^0_{T}$ lies in the interior of the constrained space, but $\beta^0$ can lie on the boundary.
+To ensure that our approach is comparable to the approach of CFS, we set $\bar{\varphi}_{T}:={T}^{-.5}$, which ensure that, at least for $T=2000$ the two constraints are comparable.

-Table \ref{Table1} demonstrates that even in the case of $\theta^0=\theta^{0,1}$, i.e., a relatively large unconditional coefficient of variation, the constraints for the auxiliary model are binding in a non-negligible portion on the replications.
-Interestingly, the FUNC estimator violates the constraint $\varphi\geq \bar{\varphi}_{T}$ much less frequently than the proportion of cases for which this constraint is binding for the constrained estimator.